augustinh22/msc_markdown/source/03_AppliedExample.md

 - why is this relevant for monitoring/detecting spatially-explicit evidence of humanitarian crisis?

-# Study area
+# Use-Case Selection

+- Northern Syria
+- Justification for choice (Syrian conflict, weather/climate, Sentinel-2 data projection + overlap of swaths)
+- After-the-fact Turkish attack on/invasion of Afrin, Syria
+- Mention previous study with Landsat data

 The study area used in this proof-of-concept implementation is located in north-western Syria, along the border to Turkey.
 Three adjacent Sentinel-2 granules (37SBA, 37SCA, 37SDA) cover an area of more than 30,000km2 (latitudes 36.01°-37.05°N; longitudes 35.67°-39.11°E), as depicted in Figure 1, and ultimately define the exact extent of the study area.
 These three granules are provided in the same projection (UTM zone 37N, EPSG: 32637).
 All Sentinel-2 L1C data for these three granules that are available on the Copernicus Open Access Hub are continuously included in the data cube, resulting in a dense time-series beginning June 28, 2015 until the most recent image.
 At the time of writing, data is included up to ##### ###, 2018, which results in ### Sentinel-2 images.
 These granules are captured by two Sentinel-2 relative orbits (78 and 121), resulting in temporally denser data where the orbits overlap (see Figure \ref{overview}).

 Data characteristics of the study area indicate suitability for optical time-series analyses.
-According to the Köppen-Geiger classification, the climate is mostly warm Mediterranean (Csa) in the western part of the study area transitioning into warm and semi-arid (BSh) towards the east (Peel, Finlayson, & McMahon, 2007).
+According to the Köppen-Geiger classification, the climate is mostly warm Mediterranean (Csa) in the western part of the study area transitioning into warm and semi-arid (BSh) towards the east [@peelUpdatedWorldMap2007].
 The annual average cloud cover percentage, extracted from ESA’s L1C metadata, also decreases from west to east.
 The majority of scenes acquired from May to October have a cloud cover percentage below 10%, while otherwise generally ranging between 20-40% from October to May.

 ![Overview of study area with Sentinel-2 relative orbits based on simplified acquisition swaths, showing an approximate orbit overlap in purple. \label{overview}](source/figures/study_area_edit.png)